-When it comes to digital crypto currencies Bitcoin is the Gold standard.
+When it comes to digital crypto assets Bitcoin is the Gold standard.
 In a world full of fiat currency, government deficits, inflation and currency debasement, it can be difficult to navigate safely.
 Bitcoin is the most popular decentralized crypto coin that is not controlled by any central authority and thus cannot be manipulated.
 A good way to preserve your purchasing power in times of great uncertainty is to buy and hold appreciating assets that historically perform well.

 Gold, Silver, Bitcoin and other assets that are limited in supply will always have a certain intrinsic value and therefore cannot be created endlessly as with fiat currencies.
 Just like buying physical gold and silver bullion, Bitcoin can perform as a hedge against inflation and currency debasement in investment portfolios.

 How To Buy Bitcoin (BTC)

 There are plenty of ways to acquire Bitcoin and other digital currencies.
-Some of the most popular exchanges that I have personally used are Coinsquare (Canada), Coinbase (USA) and Binance (International).
+Some of the most popular exchanges that I have personally used are Coinsquare (Canada) and Coinbase (USA).
 You can easily sign up for an account, verify your identity, transfer funds from your bank to your wallet and buy or sell Bitcoin at will.
 If you want to earn up to 9% interest APY on your crypto investments you can stake popular coins at BlockFi (USA).
 If you want to buy Bitcoin at strategic levels then it is a smart idea to do your due diligence by using the technical analysis meter and charts on this page along with other market expert opinions to help you decide when the right time is to buy and sell your Bitcoin on the exchanges.

 The way I like to approach investing in appreciating assets like stocks, gold, silver, bitcoin etc... is generally with a longer term outlook of at least 3 to 5 years into the future.
 I will also implement a dollar cost averaging approach to accumulate a larger position in an asset over time if I believe it is likely to perform well over the next 3 to 5 years.